Virgin Hotels Las Vegas: Restaurants and bars

 The resort features 12 restaurants and bars.
 Like other Virgin hotels, the Las Vegas property includes the Commons Club, an upscale restaurant and lounge area built at the resort's main entrance.
-The Commons Club measures 8500 sqft and includes The Bar and The Shag Room, two ultra-lounges located adjacent to one another.
+The Commons Club measures 8500 sqft and includes The Bar and The Shag Room, two lounges located adjacent to one another.
 Both will offer live entertainment, and The Shag Room will also be booked for private events.

 The resort also includes a Thai restaurant named Night + Market, and the Funny Library Coffee Shop.
 Hakkasan Group operates Casa Calavera, a cantina offering food and drinks.
 Kassi Beach House, an Italian poolside restaurant, opened in May 2021.
 Olives, a Mediterranean restaurant by chef Todd English, opened three months later.
+It operated until 2023.